hyosung11/Launch-School/Courses/journal.md

 11:57 Laurent figured out the second one.
 I'm tired from playing soccer and being a little under the weather.

 12:58 After lunch and I feel pretty tired.

+17:24 Breaking down problems and dissecting the solutions in code slowly.